Is Sucrose A Ionic Or Molecular Compound

 Main Subheading

 Molecular compounds, on the other hand, are formed when atoms share electrons through covalent bonds.
-This sharing allows atoms to achieve a stable electron configuration without transferring electrons completely.
+Still, this sharing allows atoms to achieve a stable electron configuration without transferring electrons completely.
 Molecular compounds can exist as gases, liquids, or solids, and their properties are generally different from those of ionic compounds.
 Examples include water (H2O), methane (CH4), and carbon dioxide (CO2).
 The distinction between ionic and molecular compounds is crucial for predicting their physical and chemical behavior.

 Comprehensive Overview